-A Labradoodle may inherit its Labrador parent’s short double-coat, its Poodle parent’s long and thick curly or wavy coat, or it may have a combined “fleecey” coat of sorts.
+A Labradoodle may inherit its Labrador parent’s short double-coat, its Poodle parent’s long and thick curly or wavy coat, or it may have a combined “fleecy” coat.

 One major contributing factor to a Labradoodle’s coat is whether or not it is a first-generation (also called ‘F1’), second generation (also called F1b), or third generation (also called F1b.b or F2b, F3b, etc.) mix.

-We’ll talk about the difference that this makes in the following section.
+Let’s talk about the difference that the generation makes.

 F1 Labradoodles vs. F1b Labradoodles vs. F1b.b

-Labradoodles are famed for their soft and curly, low-shedding coat, also referred to as “fleece” by some breeders.
+Labradoodles are famed for their soft, curly, low-shedding coat, also referred to as “fleece” by some breeders.

 The first-generation cross (F1) results from the initial breeding of a Labrador Retriever to a Poodle.